yuvalmGS/gigaspaces-wiki-jekyll/xap97net/prepared-template.markdown

 When executing a query operation on the space, there's an overhead incurred by translating the query to an internal representation (in object templates the properties values are extracted using reflection, in [SQLQuery] the expression string is parsed to an expression tree).
 If the same query is executed over and over again without modification, that overhead can be removed by using **prepared templates**.

-The {{ISpaceProxy}} interface provides a method called {{Snapshot}} which receives a template or query , translates it to an internal XAP query structure and returns a reference to that structure as {{IPreparedTemplate<T>}}.
+The `ISpaceProxy` interface provides a method called `Snapshot` which receives a template or query , translates it to an internal XAP query structure and returns a reference to that structure as `IPreparedTemplate<T>`.
 That reference can then be used with any of the proxy's query operations to execute queries on the space in a more efficient manner, since there's no need to translate or parse the query.

-(i) In previous versions the {{Snapshot()}} method was also used as a workaround for using SQLQuery with blocking operations.
+(i) In previous versions the `Snapshot()` method was also used as a workaround for using SQLQuery with blocking operations.
 Starting 8.0 SQLQuery supports blocking operations out of the box so that workaround is no longer required.

 # Usage

-Use {{ISpaceProxy.Snapshot}} to create a prepared template from an object template or a [SqlQuery].
+Use `ISpaceProxy.Snapshot` to create a prepared template from an object template or a [SqlQuery].

 #### Creating a prepared template from an object